Aarakshan: Plot

-In 2008, Deepak Kumar (Saif Ali Khan) an MSc topper, is at an interview for the teacher's post at an affluent school.
+In 2008, Deepak Kumar (Saif Ali Khan), an MSc topper, is at an interview for the teacher's post at an affluent school.
 The interviewers turn him down when they discover his low-caste roots.
 Deepak relates the incident to his mentor, Dr. Prabhakar Anand (Amitabh Bachchan).
-Dr Anand, the legendary principal of renowned STM college, where Deepak studied, offers Deepak an interim job as a teacher at STM.
-Deepak is comforted by his friend, Sushant (Prateik Babbar), an upper-caste boy, and his girlfriend Poorvi (Deepika Padukone), who is Dr. Anand's daughter.
+Dr. Anand, the legendary principal of renowned STM college, where Deepak studied, offers Deepak an interim job as a teacher at STM.
+Deepak is comforted by his friend, Sushant (Prateik Babbar), an upper-caste boy, and his girlfriend, Poorvi (Deepika Padukone), who is Dr. Anand's daughter.

 The state minister, Baburam, wishes to enroll his no-good nephew at STM.
-Dr. Anand however, turns him down.
-The minister decides to install his own man, Mithilesh Singh (Manoj Bajpayee), on the STM college board.
+Dr. Anand, however, turns him down.
+The minister decides to install his own man, Dr. Mithilesh Singh (Manoj Bajpayee), on the STM college board.
 Cunning and greedy, Mithilesh seeks only to enrich himself.
-The minister's grand ambition is to build a multi-billion educational conglomerate, and plans to use Mithilesh's outside business—a coaching class—for it.
+The minister's ambition is to build a multi-billion-dollar educational conglomerate and plans to use Mithilesh's outside business—a coaching class—for it.

-The Supreme Court grants reservations for Other Backward Classes.
-A large crowd of STM students, boisterously celebrating the ruling, arrive at the gates of STM and start a ruckus.
+The Supreme Court grants reservations for other backward classes.
+A large crowd of STM students, boisterously celebrating the ruling, arrive at the gates of STM and create a ruckus.
 Sushant gathers a group of upper-caste boys and tries to drive off the revellers.
-Dr. Anand hauls Deepak and Sushant, but is shocked to find that Deepak has turned on him.
-Poorvi later confronts Deepak and orders him to apologise to her father, but he refuses, leading to their break-up.
+Dr. Anand hauls Deepak and Sushant but is shocked to find that Deepak has turned on him.
+Poorvi later confronts Deepak and asks him to apologise to her father, but he refuses, leading to their breakup.